SSDBM/2023/calls.md

 SSDBM 2023 will be hosted by the University of Southern California’s Information Sciences Institute (USC/ISI) and will continue the tradition of past SSDBM meetings in providing a stimulating environment to encourage discussion, fellowship and exchange of ideas.

-The Proceedings of SSDBM 2023 will be published by ACM ICPS and will be available in the ACM Digital Library.
-The best papers will be considered for publication in the Distributed and Parallel Databases (DAPD) – An International Journal of Data Science, Engineering, and Management, Springer, ISSN: 0926-8782.
+The Proceedings of SSDBM 2023 will be published by [Association of Computing Machinery (ACM)](https://www.acm.org/) [International Conference Proceeding Series (ICPS)](https://www.acm.org/publications/icps) and will appear in the [ACM Digital Library](https://www.acm.org/publications/digital-library) and many [indexing providers](https://authors.acm.org/journals/journals-indexing-list).
+The best papers will be considered for publication in the [Distributed and Parallel Databases (DAPD)](https://www.springer.com/journal/10619) – An International Journal of Data Science, Engineering, and Management, Springer, ISSN: 0926-8782.

 ## Submission Guidelines